Facebook Badge

 Navigation Menu

-(Don’t marry) to prove something.
+(Don’t marry) to substantiate something.

 (Don’t marry) to take care of someone or to be taken care of.